simp/simp-doc/docs/user_guide/PXE_Boot.rst

    individual systems to them by adding assign_host lines with their MAC pointing to the appropriate model name.

-4. For this method the DHCP filename directive in the configuration file would be filename = linux-install/pxelinux.0
+4. In the DHCP configuration file use linux-install/pxelinux.0 for the filename directive.

 UEFI
 ^^^^